-Love to the Power of Three celebrates a year in Tony’s unconventional marriage to Sarah.
+Love to the Power of Three charts a year in Tony’s unconventional marriage to Sarah.
 Its graphic and queer centred narrative is driven forward by masculine insecurity and grand passions.
 With locations varying from Burning Man to Bamako and debates encompassing subjects as diverse as ‘play party etiquette’ and ‘Al Qaeda’s campaign in the Sahel’, Love to the Power of Three consequently charts the year Tony turned fifty and describes how Tony and Sarah both fell in love with the same woman.

 Currently in the final stages of editing, it’s also represented by Cull & Co.